kcbenchrate - Man Page

 Save log of failed compile runs to path.

 The optimal number of workers (-w) in most cases will be identical to the number of CPU cores in the tested machine, that's why this is the default.
-But some systems might be a bit faster if they are oversubscribed a little.
+But some systems might be a bit faster if they are oversubscribed a little with additional workers or a higher number ob jobs per worker.
 Others might be quicker if you only utilize the real CPU cores and let the cores idle which are only available due to SMT (Simultaneous Multi-Threading, also called Hyper-threading/HT by Intel).

-For details and some results that show unexpected effects see the kcbench man page in the section 'ON THE DEFAULT NUMBER OF JOBS'.
+For details and some results that show unexpected effects see the kcbench man page's section 'ON THE DEFAULT NUMBER OF JOBS'.

 Ideally kcbenchrate would do what kcbench does and try a few settings to narrow down the optimal setting.
 As this would take quite a while this exercise is left to the user.
 Impatient users should consider finding the optimal number of jobs with kcbench and then try to start kernbenchrate with as many workers, as it might be a good setting for it as well.
 You can also try to experiment with the number of jobs used per worker (-j), maybe some machines perform best if you start worker on every second core, but use 2 jobs per worker.